XML-Travelgate/serilog-sinks-googlecloudpubsub/README.md

 ### DebugStoreEventSkip
 If set to 'true' then skiped events (greater than the BatchSizeLimitBytes) will be stored.
 By default it is false.

+### DebugStoreFileAction
+If set to 'true' then all file actions (move forward, delete, ...) will me stored.
+By default it is false.

 ### DebugStoreAll